LAST UPDATED: 06/05/2020

 “The PCI Data Security Standards are an extraordinarily complex set of requirements.
 They are very expensive to implement, confusing to comply with, and ultimately subjective, both in their interpretation and in their enforcement.
 It is often stated that there are only twelve ‘requirements’ for PCI compliance.
 In fact, there are over 220 sub-requirements; some of which can place an incredible burden on a retailer and many of which are subject to interpretation.”

-Although these downward trends and frequent headlines seem disheartening, there are a three very clear and immediate steps your organization can take to move towards sustainable PCI compliance:
+Although these downward trends and frequent headlines seem disheartening, there are a handful of very clear and immediate steps your organization can take to move towards sustainable PCI Compliance.